-2 Years After Standing Rock Protests, North Dakota Oil Business Is Booming
+2 Years After Standing Rock Protests, Tensions Remain But Oil Business Booms

 Two years ago in North Dakota, after months of protest by thousands of indigenous and environmental activists, pipeline opponents celebrated when the Obama administration denied a key permit for the Dakota Access Pipeline (DAPL).